 The Moore Center Family Support Council

-The Moore Center Family Support Council (FSC) provides support, education, funding, and resources to families who have children with Developmental Disabilities and Acquired Brain Disorder.
+The Moore Center Family Support Council (FSC) provides support, education, funding, and resources to family members with Developmental Disabilities and Acquired Brain Disorder.
 The FSC strives to empower caregiving families so that they may become more creative in their use of resources and develop a proactive approach to determining the best way to meet their needs, while encouraging as much independence as possible.

 The FSC, originally formed in 1988 when it was known as the Regional Parent Advisory Committee, is made up of family members and individuals with Developmental Disabilities and Acquired Brain Disorder.
 The FSC serves as an advisory group to The Moore Center and is represented on the agency’s board of directors.
 The FSC has participated in the Moore Center’s redesignation survey and works closely with The Moore Center’s Family Support department.
 The FSC distributes family support council funds and other resources per State Statute N.H.
 Code Admin.
 R. He-M 519.05.

-The FSC meets on the 1st Tuesday of each month at 6:30 PM, where members discuss current events and challenges and assess how the FSC can assist in improving the quality of life for families who have children with Developmental Disabilities and Acquired Brain Disorder.
-In addition to general topics, the FSC has committed to placing a special focus on Life Planning and Alternative Housing Options, and has created two committees tasked with further exploration.
+The FSC meets on the 2nd Tuesday of each month at 6:30 PM, where members discuss current events and challenges and assess how the FSC can assist in improving the quality of life for family members with Developmental Disabilities and Acquired Brain Disorder.

 There are four channels that the FSC utilizes to fulfill our mission: